GonzaloGaleano/Android-app-with-Kotlin-VMMV-Retrofit2-Room-Tests/README.md

  - Retrofit for http request
  - Room for data persistence

-## Benefits using the architecture with this libraries
+## Benefits using the MVVM architecture with these libraries
  - The example app is based on Google recomendation: https://developer.android.com/topic/architecture#recommended-app-arch
  - I used viewBinding and dataBinding to pass some view controls to the view file.
  - The repository is based on a inteface and the viewModel use an inyected depencency of the repository instance, this allow an easy way to test the viewModel.